8 Days / 7 Nights

 DAY 5 – Adria – Po Delta Nature Reserve – Pellestrina Island – 25 miles (40 km)

 Today will be an exhilarating day of discovery, alternating sailing and cycling.
 It will start with a short cruise to our drop-off point at Porto Viro and an exploration of the Po’s delta.
 This unique wetland park is the prime reserve in Europe for herons and home to several colonies of flamingos.
 At the mouth of the River Adige, which flows fast and cool from the Dolomites, we’ll then follow the Po-Brondolo waterway and reach the Venetian lagoon.
-Our overnight stop is the bustling and colorful fishing port of Chioggia, known as “Little Venice.”
+Our overnight stop is on the Island Pellestrina, just in front of the bustling and colorful fishing port of Chioggia, known as “Little Venice.”

 DAY 7 – Venice – free day